+It’s not always easy to find a marketing agency that suits your business needs.
 In the US alone, you can find over 200 marketing firms.
-As you can see, there’s plenty to choose from.
+There’s plenty to choose from!
 However, choosing the wrong match may cost you sales and profit.

 What Makes a Marketing Agency A Good Fit Your Business?

 Marketing agencies can offer a wide array of services.
 For example, content creation and management, branding, mailing, website and social media ads.